manu88/openlol/README.md

 # Lands of Lore

-Complete new implementation of the awesome game 'Lands of Lore: Throne of Chaos', along with tools.
+New -- in progress -- implementation of the awesome game 'Lands of Lore: Throne of Chaos', along with tools.

 ## build
 ```bash